 - And finally, determining that this has taken far too much time than initially planned.

-If you’d like to talk to someone direct about Sage 200 Standard Online, migrating from On-Premise and whether its right for you, why not get in contact.
+If you’d like to talk to someone directly about Sage 200 Extra Online, Sage Financials or migrating from On-Premise and whether its right for you, why not get in contact.
 We will be happy to advise you on the best option for you.